Daylight Saving Time

 Unpopular opinion #3,281: Daylight Saving Time (DST) freaking rocks.
 There, I said it.
 Springing forward means more daylight for my kids, and I am all the way here for that.
 Evening strolls without a flashlight and post-dinnertime trips to our neighborhood pool are well within my reach once the calendar flips past DST, and I am in absolute heaven.

 For some parents, the thought of losing an hour of sleep is their absolute worst nightmare.
-Especially after a whole year with everyone cooped up together at home, the words "spring forward" spark deep-seated fear and dread.
+The words "spring forward" can spark deep-seated fear and dread.
 You ask, "So, you mean my kids will wake up at a time that now feels even earlier than normal after refusing to go to bed on time?" and respond with a resounding, "H*ll no."

 I get it.
 I really do.
 My kids were once early risers and relentless toddlers who demanded toaster waffles with diced strawberries and a tall glass of ice-cold chocolate milk immediately upon waking at an unholy hour.
 They would poke and prod me awake long before the sun even thought about peeking through my blinds.
 I loathed their insistence that I climb out of my warm bed and give in to their every pre-dawn whim.

-My kids are elementary-school-aged, and while this year has been far from easy, I still feel confident about how to handle DST with kids.
-I'm actually looking forward to springing forward.
+My kids are elementary-school-aged now, and while parenting still isn’t a cakewalk, I now feel confident about how to handle DST with kids.
+In fact, I'm actually looking forward to springing forward.
 Here's my trick: Time outside relatively close to bedtime makes them fall asleep faster.
 More daylight is a blessing, my friends.

 More sunlight later in the day means I can literally wear my kids out ahead of their 8 p.m. bedtime with outdoor activity.
 Yes, they may still balk a bit when the clock strikes bedtime.
 Their brains will tell them it actually feels like 7 p.m. and they may start to refuse to wind down, but the hope is that their bodies will be too tired to care thanks to the extra outdoor playtime.
 (Also, invest in some blackout curtains because they're a life-saver.)